|The city I love. That’s Chicago, by the way.|

 |See, normal people practice reading their piece before a big audition.
 Not take gangsta selfies.
 BTW, I am not affiliated with any gang.
 I have no idea what I am doing.
 So please don’t come and kill me.|

-I did this journey for not only me, but for them.
+I did this journey for not only me but for them as well.

 To hear mommies and other strong females tell stories about motherhood.